 The theory outlined above suggests that the uneven investment and rental-supply effects of securing land ownership may result from the investment effect attenuating the concurrent rental-supply effect.
 In particular, such attenuation tends to be more pronounced among credit-unconstrained landowners who can make sizable land-attached investments.
-This motivates me to conduct the subsample analyses below, which also helps me reveal heterogeneous hired labor effects of securing land ownership.
+This motivates me to conduct the heterogeneity analyses below, which also helps me reveal differential hired labor effects of securing land ownership between initially credit-unconstrained and -constrained households.

-As expected, households that were initially credit-unconstrained significantly and sizably increased the amount of land-attached capital but not the area of rented-out land after participating in security improvement programs.
-In contrast, households that were initially credit-constrained did the opposite.
+As shown in Table 5, households that were initially credit-constrained neither significantly nor sizably increased the amount of land-attached capital after participating in security improvement programs.
+However, they significantly and sizably increased the area of rented-out land.
 Intuitively, these households either did not have access to (sufficient) credit for desirable land-attached investments or did not want to take the risk of losing land collateral due to the possibility of low investment returns.
 Both could contribute to the insignificant and small investment effect, which would then have a limited negative impact on the rental-supply effect even if the investment effect attenuated the rental-supply effect.
 Therefore, these households significantly and sizably rented out more land after participating in security improvement programs.